-There And Back Again: An Expat's Tale
+There and Back Again: An Expat's Tale

 The first time I stepped off a plane in another country was at the old age of 20.
 After years of dreaming of a life in England, I had finally made it happen by the cheapest means possible.
 Normal study abroad programs cost too much ($20,000 for a semester in London?
-How about NO), so I found one through my university that let me go to a school in the UK for the same amount my parents would be paying if I had stayed (which wasn't much because I was rolling in financial aid).
+How about NO), so I found one through my university that let me go to a school in the UK for the same amount my parents would be paying if I had stayed (which wasn't much because I got that financial aid money, honey).
 As I nervously got off the plane at Heathrow to try and find my connecting flight to Manchester, I ran up to the border control, face red from nervousness about missing my next flight, not knowing that I shouldn't have put my important papers in my checked bag, and very jet-lagged because I can't sleep on planes.
 Thankfully the border agent was kind enough to let me through, though with a stern warning not to do that next time.
 I caught my connecting flight with mere minutes to go and arrived in Manchester less than an hour later, and ready to start my three months in the country of my dreams.

 Going back over my diaries from my first time abroad makes me chuckle.
 I was so naive and confused and trying to understand life in England, but certain things definitely caught up with me.
 I definitely had a break down a couple weeks into my time there about postcodes because THEY ARE SO COMPLICATED IN THE UK.
-I was just trying to order pizza, but my dorm's address wasn't correct, so I kept trying to put the postcode in, but my flat wasn't showing up and I tried to call and fix the problem, but the guy on the phone was impossible to understand, so I just gave up and cried like an idiot and starved until the next morning when I went and got food.
+I was just trying to order pizza, but my dorm's address wasn't correct, so I kept trying to put the postcode in, but my flat wasn't showing up and I tried to call and fix the problem, but the guy on the phone was impossible to understand, so I just gave up and cried like an idiot and starved until the next morning.
 It was a low point of my first expat experience, but I'm glad I had some culture shock in my life, because living in a different country isn't supposed to be smooth sailing.

 Three years later, in 2014, I finally moved back and started another portion of my expat life there.
 I thought I was well prepared this time, especially since I had already lived in England before.
 I mean, what could go wrong?
 My cockiness got the best of me though, because returning still had it's frustrations.
 I forgot certain things, like the interesting choices of sandwiches at Tesco (who in their right mind would eat some of those combinations?
 Prawn Mayonnaise?
-NOPE, not eating that), moaning about how I couldn't find a good cup of drip coffee (my snobbiness in that regard has lessened a bit since then), realizing that London is an entirely different animal then where I lived the last time I was a resident of the UK (Chester is a small town and London is obviously the very populous capital), and unfortunately I also had a relationship that held me back from ever feeling 100% comfortable living abroad.
+NOPE, not eating that), whinging about how I couldn't find a good cup of drip coffee (my snobbiness in that regard has lessened a lot since then), realizing that London is an entirely different animal then where I lived the last time I was a resident of the UK (Chester is a small town and London is obviously the very populous capital), and unfortunately I also had a relationship back home that held me back from ever feeling 100% comfortable living abroad.

 While it has its trials and tribulations, expat life is also so rewarding.
 Because of how difficult it is to live in a different country, it usually means you worked really hard to get there.
 It also means you sacrificed a lot.
 You've usually left a lot of people behind who you care about, sold all your things and moved towards starting over.
 You've given up your culture and the things you're comfortable with to go to a place that has a different way of life.
 It's really only a thing for the brave.
 In the past, I thought I was brave enough to do it, and perhaps I was too young to fully understand the sacrifices I was making, and that's why I gave up expat life too easily.
 I didn't allow myself to give into the changes, and it's something I definitely regret.